egorushka02/driver-drowsinnes/README.md

 Files of project are available on master branche.

+There are used 2 convolutional neural networks, which determine 2 factors: eye sticking and yawning.
+These neural networks are subsequently used to determine the level of slespness.
+The recognition of eyes in the image is carried out using the OpenCV.

 Notebooks are available via link - https://drive.google.com/drive/folders/1By3NY2fN0in5su_Miau3j1oKqf9PETHS?usp=sharing The dataset was taken from the Kaggle competition, ehich available via link - https://www.kaggle.com/datasets/serenaraju/yawn-eye-dataset-new